1919 Sligo Corporation election

 An election for all 24 members of Sligo Corporation took place on 15 January 1919, using the single transferable vote (STV).
+The use of STV in Sligo in 1919 was the first use of a proportional representation electoral system to elect city councillors in the United Kingdom.
+For that reason, it was observed with interest across the United Kingdom, and it was commented on later as far away as western Canada.

-Urban districts in Ireland held annual elections on 15 January each year under the Local Government (Ireland) Act 1898, using plurality voting to replace a cohort of one-third or one-quarter of their councillors.
-Elections in the years between 1915 and 1919 were postponed during the First World War.
+At that time, Urban districts in Ireland held annual elections on 15 January each year, and under the Local Government (Ireland) Act 1898, plurality voting was used to replace a cohort of one-third or one-quarter of each city's councillors.
+Due to the First World War, elections in the years between 1915 and 1919 were suspended.

 The Sligo election was held under the Sligo Corporation Act 1918, a local act passed in the UK Parliament under the sponsorship of the Sligo Ratepayers Association (SRA), an alliance of Protestants and businessmen which opposed the actions of the outgoing corporation.
 The election under the 1918 Act was exempt from the general postponement.

-In the 1919 election, the SRA ran a slate of 18 candidates (11 Protestant and 7 Catholic) and won 8 seats; Sinn Féin, Labour, and an Independent Nationalist had a majority of 13 seats between them.
-It was the second use of STV in an election in Ireland; the first was in Dublin University at the 1918 Westminster election.
-The outcome was seen as a vindication of STV, which was adopted for all Irish local authorities by the Local Government (Ireland) Act 1919, in effect at the 1920 local elections.
+Sligo was divided into three wards, each electing eight councillors.
+The SRA ran 18 candidates (11 Protestant unionists and 7 Catholic nationalists), six in each ward, and won 8 seats (electing five Protestants and three Catholics).
+It had support from four elected Independent councillors, for a combined total of 12 seats.

+Sinn Féin, Labour, and a pro-Sinn Féin Independent Nationalist councillor won a majority, with a combined 13-seat total.

+Sligo's use of STV was the second use of STV in an election in Ireland.
+The first occasion was to fill the Dublin University seats in 1918.

+Sligo's election was seen as a success.
+The editor of the Sligo Champion newspaper wrote "It was really a model election.
+Throughout the whole process of counting and transferring, not one single mistake occurred.
+This is of course a tribute to the efficiency of the staff as well as to the manner in which every stage of the count automatically checks itself.
+It was very plain, very simple, and it means more for the elector than he was ever able to boast of before...
+It is a big improvement, and it is absolutely fair."

+The election was seen as a vindication of STV.
+Subsequently, with the passage of the Local Government (Ireland) Act 1919, STV was adopted for all Irish local authorities.
+This came into effect for the 1920 local elections.
 The 1918 Act envisaged triennial elections in Sligo, as the 1919 Act did throughout Ireland.
-In the event, the Irish War of Independence, Irish Civil War, and aftermath meant the next local elections were postponed until 1925.
+In the event, the Irish War of Independence, Irish Civil War, and their aftermaths meant the next local elections were not held until 1925.